ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 *   Maintain or improve the same type of service level as AMP promises to both publishers and users.
 *   Be created in good quality.
 *   Create a troubleshooting channel for their customers.
-*   Provide good integration test coverage from their side to test against both AMP’s prod & canary releases.
+*   Provide good integration test coverage to against AMP’s production and canary releases.
 *   Fulfill a purpose that does not exist.

-Vendor contributions are divided into three different levels.
-Each level is dependent on how much additional business logic and vendor specific logic (logic that is not shared with other vendors) is added to the AMP repo.
-A general principle is that the more logic, especially vendor specific logic, added to AMP, the higher contribution level is and the more commitment needed from the vendor.
+There are three vendor contribution levels.
+Levels are dependent on the amount of added business logic and vendor specific logic (logic that is not shared with other vendors).
+The more logic added to the AMP repository, especially vendor specific logic, creates a higher contribution level.
+A high contribution level requires a higher commitment from the vendor.

-Level one & level two contributions share components between vendors.
+Level 1 and level 2 contributions share components between vendors.
 If there is a component fulfills a purpose similar to your business, consider reusing that component.
 This requires much less effort and is more long-term maintainable.

 After deciding what level of contribution meets your use case, open a [GitHub issue](https://github.com/ampproject/amphtml/issues/new) to start.

-## Level one contribution
+## Level 1 contribution

-Level one contributions share components and load vendor specific logic as custom JavaScript in a cross origin iframe.
+Level 1 contributions share components.
+They load vendor specific logic as custom JavaScript in a cross origin iframe.

 Vendors add configurations or features to existing extension to implement their functionalities.
-If such a component does not exist they may propose a new one.
+If such a component does not exist they may propose a new 1.

-The only vendor specific logic checked into AMP repo is a vendor configuration.
-Adding a new vendor to an existing level one contribution typically does not need a design review.
+The only vendor specific logic checked into the AMP repository is a vendor configuration.
+Adding a new vendor to an existing level 1 contribution typically does not need a design review.
 Vendors can follow the documentation of the component.

 ### Vendor expectations